Learn Like Leonardo da Vinci with Study Notes and Learning Journals

 How early can you start?

-You can start using notebooks for copywork and commonplacing as soon as students start school and have decent pencil control.
-Early notebooks will be simple, and probably mostly text with few or no illustrations.
-As students grow older, notebooks can grow more detailed, but they are still not “corrected.”
-If you are using AmblesideOnline as your curriculum, you’ll have a rich supply of readings to write about.
+You can start using notebooks as soon as students start school and have decent pencil control.
+Early notebooks can be simple.
+As students grow older, notebooks can grow more detailed and have a greater emphasis on but they are still not “corrected.”
+If you are using AmblesideOnline as your curriculum, you may also have a separate lined notebook for copywork and commonplacing.
 Elsewhere on the page you will see samples from a six-year-old boy and an eight-year-old girl, both writing in ordinary composition books.

 Tips and Resources for Creating Study Notes